d12frosted/elpa-mirror/gnu/denote-readme.txt

   Function `denote-command-prompt'
         Prompt for command among `denote-commands-for-new-notes'
         ([Points of entry]).

+  Variable `denote-prompts-with-history-as-completion'
+        Prompts that conditionally perform completion against their history.
+These are minibuffer prompts that ordinarily accept a free form string input, as opposed to matching against a predefined set.
+These prompts can optionally perform completion against their own minibuffer history when the user option `denote-history-completion-in-prompts' is set to a non-nil value ([The `denote-history-completion-in-prompts' option]).

   Function `denote-files-matching-regexp-prompt'
         Prompt for `REGEXP' to filter Denote files by.
 With optional